SVG File Setup and Use

 Introduction

 SVG files are written in XML, and the syntax is similar to HTML and CSS, but pay close attention to how shapes and objects are closed.
-The files themselves are text files that have the ".svg" file extension; when saving out from notepad++, TextEdit, or whatever you are using as a text editor, just add the extension after your filename and it will become an SVG file.
+The files themselves are text files that have the ".svg" file extension; when saving out from your text editor of choice, just add the extension after your filename and it will become an SVG file.

 While the drawings/graphics can exist as their own files, they can also be written inline within HTML documents, provided that all the code is wrapped within the <svg> tags.

-It's recommended that you make a template file with the following code so you always have the correct SVG tags ready for your next project.
-Just open your template, save it as another file, then start writing your drawing between the SVG tags.
-Copy and paste this as your template file:
+It's recommended that you make a template file with the following code so you always have the correct SVG tags ready for your next tactile graphics project.
+Copy and paste the following code into a fresh plain text document with UTF-8 encoding, save the file with a .svg extension, and you now have your SVG template.

 </svg>

-The common elements of an opening <svg> tag is the SVG version, the width and height of the canvas, and that odd looking "xmlns" attribute that contains a URL.
+The common elements of an opening <svg> tag are the width and height of the canvas, and that odd looking "xmlns" attribute that contains a URL.
 This URL establishes the SML "namespace" for the SVG, meaning it tells a browser that everything within the SVG tags is meant to be considered SVG XML code and to not think of it as HTML.

 Important:This xmlns attribute is required for our SVG files for browsers to render them as images when it comes to getting them set up for embossing/printing.
 If it is missing from your file in the initial opening SVG tag, it will not render in the browser and you will be sad.